Credit cards

 What is a money transfer credit card?

-It’s a credit card that allows you to borrow money and transfer it directly into your bank account.
+A money transfer credit card is a credit card that allows you to borrow money and transfer it directly into your bank account, rather than spending the money on purchases.

-You may have to pay interest on the money borrowed and there could be a fee for the transaction but money transfer credit cards in Ireland don’t charge for the transfer.
+You may have to pay interest on the money borrowed and, while many money transfer credit cards in Ireland don’t charge a separate transfer fee, interest usually starts accruing immediately unless a promotional rate applies.

 How do money transfer credit cards work?

-You’ll need to provide your BIC and IBAN to your card issuer and all transfers will be subject to credit approval.
+You’ll need to provide your IBAN (and sometimes your BIC) for the bank account you want the money paid into, and all transfers are subject to credit approval.

 Is interest charged on money transfers?

-You may find a card with a 0% or low introductory rate, but the interest rate on money transfers is typically based on the standard variable rate applied to your account.
+You may find a card with a 0% or low introductory rate on money transfers for a limited period.

-If you repay your balance in full before your next statement, you won’t have to pay interest on the money transfer.
+If a 0% promotional rate applies and you repay the balance in full before the end of the promotional period, you won’t pay interest on the money transfer.

-If you can’t repay in full, you’ll need to pay at least your minimum monthly repayment on time each month to avoid penalties.
+If you can’t repay the balance in full, you’ll need to make at least the minimum monthly repayment on time each month to avoid late fees and potential impacts on your credit record.

-Be aware that you could forfeit any promotional rates if you don’t make a minimum payment or stay within your credit limit.
+Be aware that you could lose any promotional rates if you miss a minimum payment, exceed your credit limit, or breach the card’s terms and conditions.

 Where to get a money transfer credit card